 - Fan archives and their role beyond that of preservation

 - Virtual reality as a medium for fanworks

 - Fanfiction and fanzine small presses and publishers

 We are hoping to receive proposals from people from all stages in their academic career, including students and early career researchers; and also from people of colour and other cultural/non-Western backgrounds.

 Please send your 500 word proposals to both Ludi Price at Ludovica.Price@city.ac.uk and Lyn Robinson at email@example.com by midnight on December 31st 2021.

 Authors of successful proposals will be notified by January 31st 2022.
-The symposium will provisionally take place online on 19 May 2022 – we are looking into options for a hybrid online/in-person event.
+The symposium will take place online on 19/20 May 2022.

 Brett, J. (2013).
 Preserving the Image of Fandom: The Sandy Hereld Digitized Media Fanzine Collection at Texas A&M University.
 In: Texas Conference on Digital Libraries, May 7 – 8, 2013, Austin, TX. https://tdl-ir.tdl.org/handle/2249.1/64291

 Jansen, D. (2020).
 Thoughts on an ethical approach to archives in fan studies.
 Transformative Works and Cultures, 33. https://doi.org/10.3983/twc.2020.1709